Planning-oriented Autonomous Driving: Methodology

 \algname is trained in two stages.
-We first jointly train the tracking and mapping modules for half of training iterations, and then optimize the model end-to-end with all the perception, prediction and planning modules.
-The two-stage training empirically is found to be more stable.
-We refer audience to the Supplementary for details of each loss.
+We first jointly train perception parts, \ie, the tracking and mapping modules, for a few epochs (6 in our experiments), and then train the model end-to-end for 20 epochs with all perception, prediction and planning modules.
+The two-stage training is found more stable empirically.
+We refer the audience to the Supplementary for details of each loss.

-\paragraph{Shared matching policy.} Since \algname involves instance-wise modeling, pairing predictions to the ground truth set is required in perception and prediction tasks.
-Similar to DETR~\cite{carion2020detr,li2022panopticseg}, the bipartite matching is adopted in the tracking and online mapping stage.
-For the tracking task, candidates from newborn queries are paired with ground truth objects through bipartite matching, and predictions from track queries inherit the assigned ground truth index from previous frames.
-The matching results in the tracking module are further utilized in motion and occupancy tasks as well, not only avoiding repeating operations for each task, but also improving the temporal consistency of per-agent feature from historical tracklet to future motion in the end-to-end framework.
+\paragraph{Shared matching.} Since \algname involves instance-wise modeling, pairing predictions to the ground truth set is required in perception and prediction tasks.
+Similar to DETR~\cite{carion2020detr,li2022panopticseg}, the bipartite matching algorithm is adopted in the tracking and online mapping stage.
+As for tracking, candidates from detection queries are paired with newborn ground truth objects, and predictions from track queries inherit the assignment from previous frames.
+The matching results in the tracking module are reused in motion and occupancy nodes to consistently model agents from historical tracks to future motions in the end-to-end framework.